Rudolph Contreras: Notable cases

-On November 17, 2016, Contreras dismissed a lawsuit against U.S. Senate Majority Leader Mitch McConnell seeking to compel a vote on the U.S. Supreme Court nomination of Merrick Garland, finding that the plaintiff, who had simply alleged he was a voter, had no standing to sue.
+On November 17, 2016, Contreras dismissed a lawsuit against U.S. Senate Majority Leader Mitch McConnell seeking to compel a vote on the U.S. Supreme Court nomination of Merrick Garland, finding that the plaintiff, who had simply said he was a voter, had no standing to sue.

-In 2017 Contreras was randomly assigned the case of United States of America v.
+In 2017, Contreras was assigned the case of United States of America v.
 Michael T. Flynn, the former National Security Adviser to President Donald Trump.
 The two-page indictment was released on December 1, 2017.
 Contreras accepted Flynn's guilty plea to one count of making false statements to the FBI in the course of their investigation into Russian interference in the 2016 U.S. presidential election.
 The guilty plea was part of a plea bargain with the Special Counsel investigation led by Robert S. Mueller III.
 On December 7, 2017, Contreras was recused from further sentencing hearings scheduled to take place in the future.
-The case was randomly reassigned to District Judge Emmet G. Sullivan.
+The case was reassigned to District Judge Emmet G. Sullivan.
 According to several reputable sources, text messages show that Peter Strzok, a veteran FBI counterintelligence official who worked on the Flynn case as part of Mueller's team, knew Contreras.

-On August 6, 2020, Contreras dismissed a lawsuit filed by House Republicans against U.S. House Speaker Nancy Pelosi that challenged proxy voting rules adopted during the 2020 COVID-19 pandemic.
-He ruled that the Constitution's "Speech or Debate Clause" prohibited lawsuits over Congress' legislative efforts.
-He concluded that "the Court can conceive of few other actions, besides actually debating, speaking, or voting, that could more accurately be described as 'legislative' than the regulation of how votes may be cast".
+On August 6, 2020, Contreras dismissed a lawsuit House Republicans filed against U.S. House Speaker Nancy Pelosi that challenged proxy voting rules adopted during the 2020 COVID-19 pandemic.
+He ruled that the Constitution's "Speech or Debate Clause" prohibited lawsuits over Congress's legislative efforts, concluding, "the Court can conceive of few other actions, besides actually debating, speaking, or voting, that could more accurately be described as 'legislative' than the regulation of how votes may be cast".

-On March 5, 2021, Contreras ruled that the states of Illinois, Nevada, and Virginia had ratified the Equal Rights Amendment too late – as it had occurred after the congressionally-imposed 1982 deadline – for the amendment to be valid.
+On March 5, 2021, Contreras ruled that the states of Illinois, Nevada, and Virginia had ratified the Equal Rights Amendment too late for the amendment to be valid, as they did so after the congressionally imposed 1982 deadline.